MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/software-publisher-certificate.md

 **Note**  Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows Server 2016 kernel-mode drivers must be signed by the Windows Hardware Dev Center Dashboard and the Windows Hardware Dev Center Dashboard requires an EV certificate.
 For more info about these changes, see [Driver Signing Changes in Windows 10](https://techcommunity.microsoft.com/t5/Windows-Hardware-Certification/bg-p/WindowsHardwareCertification).

+ [!CAUTION] Starting in 2021, the majority of cross-certificates will begin to expire.
+Once these cross-certificates expire, code signing certificates that chain to these cross-certificates will no longer be able to create new kernel mode digital signatures.
+This will affect all versions of Windows.
+For more information, see [Deprecation of software publisher certificates and commercial release certificates](deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md)

 ## Cross-Certificates